rockstudio-1/MircDenoiseEval/README.md

 ## Methods Overview

-This repository includes implementations and evaluations of six denoising methods:
+This repository includes implementations and evaluations of these denoising methods:

 ### Traditional Signal Processing Methods